-For example, if you adopt a child, that would be a qualifying event that would allow you to change your HCRA and DCRA elections.
-You may wish to increase your HCRA and DCRA elections to accommodate the added medical expenses and/or day care expenses you may incur for this adopted child.
-A situation where you may wish to decrease your DCRA, for example, would be if your spouse decided to stay home with your child, and you no longer needed to set aside tax-free money for day care expenses.
+Adopting a child would be a QLE that would allow you to change your HCRA/LPHCRA and/or DCRA elections.
+You may wish to increase your HCRA/LPHCRA and/or DCRA elections to accommodate the added health care expenses and/or expenses you may incur for this adopted child.
+A situation where you may wish to decrease your DCRA, for example, would be if your spouse decided to stay home with your child, and you no longer needed to set aside tax-free money for daycare expenses.

-If you experience a qualified life event, call the Judiciary Benefits Center at 1-888-442-3539 within sixty (60) days of the event if you'd like to make a change.
+If you experience a QLE, you may be able to make a change to your elections.
+Log on to the JBC website through JENIE or at https://judiciary.lifeatworkportal.com > Home page > Life Events > Report or Process a QLE or call the JBC at 1-877-207-3220 within sixty (60) days of the event.
 Depending on the life event, you may be able to:

-- Start a Reimbursement Account; - Terminate a Reimbursement Account; - Increase your elections to a Reimbursement Account; or - Decrease your elections to a Reimbursement Account.
+- Start a reimbursement account; - Terminate a reimbursement account; - Increase your elections to a reimbursement account or - Decrease your elections to a reimbursement account.

-Upon notification of your qualified life event, the Judiciary Benefits Center will mail you a new Salary Reduction Agreement and/or a "change in status" form for you to complete and return.
 Your change will go into effect the beginning of the pay period that coincides with or immediately follows receipt of the form.
 If you have a baby or adopt a child, the election will go into effect retroactively to the date of the birth or placement for adoption, as required by HIPAA.